bionicbob321/cppWebServerProject/databaseInterface/info.md

 writes to the database.

-To compile this code yourself you must download the sqlite3 repository, compile sqlite3.c as a .o file, and like that file to the rest of the code at compile time.
+To compile this code yourself you must download the sqlite3 repository, compile sqlite3.c as a .o file, and link that file to the rest of the code at compile time.
 You also need to include the sqlite3.h file for function definitions